simonesilvestroni/m2m-website/_sounddesign/editing-and-restoration.md

   - "iZotope RX"
   - "Soundtoys"
 description: "A selection of work where I enjoyed combining technical prowess and creativity: editing, restoration, drum replacing, noise removal and more."
-excerpt: "A selection of work where I enjoyed combining <strong>technical prowess and creativity</strong>: editing, restoration, drum replacing, noise removal and more."
+excerpt: "A selection of work where I enjoyed combining <strong>technical prowess and creativity</strong>: vocal transformation, editing, restoration, drum replacing, noise removal and more."
 toc: true
 featimage: false
 permalink: '/work/sound-design/editing-and-restoration/'
 ---
 ## Vocal transformation

-After the [demo stage of my album](/work/original-productions/after-1989-demos/) _After 1989_, I scrapped a song called _Niemandsland_, featuring a marvellous vocal performance by Rachel Goodman.
+After the [demo stage of my album](/work/original-music-productions/after-1989-demos/) _After 1989_, I scrapped a song called _Niemandsland_, featuring a marvellous vocal performance by Rachel Goodman.
 Since its lyrics were critical for the concept, I repurposed them in the new lead single _Skinny Kid_.

 Despite **the two songs having different tonality and tempo**, I decided to salvage Rachel's parts as backing vocals and counterpoint to Dan Ecclestone's lead.